 This time of year always brings back memories of dropping my youngest off at college, the tearful ride back home, and the heartsick feeling knowing I was leaving behind not just my daughter but a phase of life I’d loved so much.
 While I’m not wild about the term empty nest, that’s a pretty good description of what our home felt like for the next few months.

 That was 7 years ago.
 And, honestly, those feelings still come up every now and then–especially after our daughter and her husband come home for an extended stay and then leave again.
-Thank goodness our older daughter and her family live nearby, or I’d really be in trouble!
+Thank goodness our older daughter and her family live nearby!

 The best advice I have for friends going through this time of change is to just let yourself feel all the feelings.
 Shed your tears for the end of this chapter in life.
 You need to respect and cherish your life’s seasons.